 Mega Man's costume when he has The Thunder Bolt equipped bears a shocking resemblance to the costume worn by Mega on the US Box Art.

-The Freeze Cracker and Thunder Bolt are nearly identical in appearance to the Shotgun Ice and Electric Shock weapons, respectively, in Mega Man X 1.
-May also count as a Call Forward due to Mega Man X taking place later in the timeline.
+The Freeze Cracker and Thunder Bolt are nearly identical in appearance to the Shotgun Ice and Electric Shock weapons, respectively, in Mega Man X. May also count as a Call Forward due to Mega Man X taking place later in the timeline.

 Our Werewolves Are Different: The Gilliam Knight, a common enemy in Shade Man's stage, can transform into a Werewolf Robot under the full moon, changing attack tactics to lunging at Mega Man, and gaining almost as much health as a boss.

 Temporary Platform: The timed version, wouldn't feel like a true Mega Man game without them.

-Three Laws Compliant: Regarding the first law Thou Shalt Not Kill in particular, played straight in the Japanese version, but partially subverted in the US version, in which Mega Man claims to be "more than a robot" and therefore above the first law towards killing Dr. Wily, but never makes good on this threat before Wily's Castle collapses.
+Three Laws Compliant: Regarding the first law Thou Shalt Not Kill in particular, played straight in the Japanese version, but partially subverted in the English versions, in which Mega Man claims to be "more than a robot" and therefore above the first law towards killing Dr. Wily, but never makes good on this threat before Wily's Castle collapses.